dd9jn/rfc4880bis/crypto-refresh.md

 OpenPGP specifies a number of hash algorithms.
 To register a new hash algorithm for use with OpenPGP, it needs to registered in {{hash-registry}}.
 If the new hash algorithm is also to be used with RSA signing schemes, it must also have an entry in {{emsa-hash-oids}}.

-### Compression Algorithms

-OpenPGP specifies a number of compression algorithms.
-This specification creates a registry of compression algorithm identifiers.
-The registry includes the algorithm name and a reference to the defining specification.
-The initial values for this registry can be found in {{compression-algos}}.
-Adding a new compression key algorithm MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

-## Changes to existing registries

-This document requests IANA add the following wire format columns to the OpenPGP public-key algorithm registry:

-- Public Key Format

-- Secret Key Format

-- Signature Format

-- PKESK Format

-And populate them with the values found in {{pubkey-algos}}.

 # Packet Composition {#packet-composition}